API Reference

 Special cases:

-Log-Partition Triad Overrides
+Log-Partition Triad Overrides:

 class normix.distributions.generalized_inverse_gaussian.GeneralizedInverseGaussian(p, a, b)[source]